Switch to ADA Accessible Theme

 One of the most common questions our personal injury lawyers hear is how much a certain case is worth.
 Without fully reviewing the facts of your case, it is impossible to determine how much you can receive in damages.
 The value of your case will depend on the severity of your injuries, your own degree of fault for the accident, and more.

-No one wants a personal injury case to drag on for months, or even years.
+No one wants a personal injury case to drag on for months or even years.
 Unfortunately, sometimes that happens.
-Like the value of your case, the length of time your personal injury case will take is dependent on the facts of your case.
+Like the value of your personal injury case, the length of time it will take is dependent on the facts of what happened.
 The more severe your accident was, and the more parties that are involved, the longer your case will take.
-Whether your case ends in a settlement or trial will also affect the amount of time your case takes to close.
-After reviewing your case, a personal injury lawyer can provide you with a general timeline you can expect from your claim.
+The amount of time your case takes to close is also dependent upon whether it ends in a settlement or trial.
+After reviewing your case, a personal injury lawyer can provide a general timeline you can expect from your claim.

 Our Personal Injury Lawyers in Florida Can Answer Your Questions